Skip to content

 C=πD=π×1.0=3.14 mC = \pi D = \pi \times 1.0 = 3.14 \text{ m}

-The electrical size is C/λ=3.14/21.43=0.147C/\lambda = 3.14 / 21.43 = 0.147, which is just under the 0.1λ0.1\lambda small-loop threshold but still in the regime where these approximations are reasonable.
+So our electrical size is C/λ=3.14/21.43=0.147C/\lambda = 3.14 / 21.43 = 0.147.
+That's just under the usual 0.1λ0.1\lambda threshold people quote for "small" loops, but we're still in the ballpark where these approximations hold up pretty well.

-Step 2 — Radiation resistance:
+Step 2 — Calculate radiation resistance:

 Rr=20π2(0.147)4=20×9.87×4.66×1040.092 ΩR_r = 20\pi^2 (0.147)^4 = 20 \times 9.87 \times 4.66 \times 10^{-4} \approx 0.092\ \Omega

-Step 3 — Loss resistance:
+Step 3 — Now for the loss resistance:

-Skin depth of copper at 14 MHz: δ=1/(πfμ0σ)17.6 μm\delta = \sqrt{1/(\pi f \mu_0 \sigma)} \approx 17.6\ \mu\text{m}.
+The skin depth of copper at 14 MHz works out to about δ17.6 μm\delta \approx 17.6\ \mu\text{m}.

 RL=3.14π×0.022π×14×106×4π×1075.8×1070.036 ΩR_L = \frac{3.14}{\pi \times 0.022} \sqrt{\frac{\pi \times 14 \times 10^6 \times 4\pi \times 10^{-7}}{5.8 \times 10^7}} \approx 0.036\ \Omega

-Step 4 — Efficiency and gain:
+Step 4 — What's our efficiency and gain?

 η=0.0920.092+0.036=71.9%\eta = \frac{0.092}{0.092 + 0.036} = 71.9\%